Why Oklahoma Has the Most Expensive Home Insurance in America

 | $500,000 | $5,000 | $10,000 | $25,000 |

 A 2% deductible on a $300,000 home means you pay the first $6,000 out of pocket before insurance kicks in after a hail or tornado event.
 Choosing a higher deductible (like 5%) lowers your annual premium, but dramatically increases your exposure when a storm hits.
-Most Oklahoma homeowners find that the 1% to 2% range offers the best balance between manageable risk and affordable premiums.
+Most Oklahoma homeowners find the 1% to 2% range offers the best balance between manageable risk and affordable premiums.
+And remember: this deductible applies per occurrence, so each distinct storm event triggers a new one.
+For more on the rising deductible trend, see our full analysis.

 Best Home Insurance Companies Still Writing in Oklahoma